JSS95/dawiq/doc/source/user-guide/widget.rst

 .. _type-hint:

-The following example shows how to specify the alternative type hint using ``Qt_typehint`` metadata.
+This example shows how to specify the alternative type hint using ``Qt_typehint`` metadata.

 On the first example, the type hint is ``Union[int, float]`` but :func:`.dataclass2Widget` treats the field as :class:`float`.